Cameras, Mesh Collisions, and Gravity

 // Enable Collisionsscene.collisionsEnabled = true;camera.checkCollisions = true;

-And declare which meshes could be in collision with our camera:
+And to declare which meshes could be in collision with our camera:

 ground.checkCollisions = true;box.checkCollisions = true;